CodeWithSouma/Coffee-Order-App/README.md

 # Coffee-Order-App
-A simple coffee order app using android
+A simple coffee ordering app using android